How to Get a Lost Snapchat Streak Back

 Be honest.
 Tell Snapchat if the app wouldn’t load, a Snap just wouldn’t send, or if your internet connection failed.

 The social network won’t reinstate your Streak if it just naturally waned.
 It doesn’t matter if you were nearing 1000 days: if someone forgot, that’s on your own heads.
 Of course, you could lie and say something went wrong with the app.
-But we don’t advocate that, as your conscience will eventually get the better of you.
+But we don’t advocate that—it’s whether your conscience can handle such a lie.